doc4d/docs/docs/WritePro/writepro.md

 ## Table Wizard

-The table wizard is here to further simplify table creation based on database data using contexts, data sources, and formulas.
+The Table Wizard is here to further simplify table creation based on database data using contexts, data sources, and formulas.

 The Table Wizard, accessible to end-users, loads templates provided and configured by 4D developers.
 This enables developers to customize the template according to the specific use cases and business requirements of the users.